The battle royale trend in this generation of video games is still alive and well.

 Virtual memory compensates for actual physical memory by transferring data from the physical memory to disk storage.

-If you have a Solid State Drive or SSD, you will benefit more from this as compared to a traditional HDD (hard disk drive).
+If you have a good Solid State Drive or SSD, you will benefit more from this as compared to a traditional HDD (hard disk drive).

 But the amount of virtual memory used is automatically determined by Windows itself, so you want to go ahead and change that.